-Racial trauma is the experience of encountering racism and/or negative or harmful racial encounters as a person of color.
+Racial trauma is the experience of encountering racism and/or negative or harmful racial encounters.
 This can happen either directly or indirectly by witnessing or hearing about racist acts that involve loved ones, those in your community, or individuals whose identity closely aligns to yours.
 Racial trauma is sometimes also described as race-based stress, race-related distress, or racial injury.

 Symptoms related to distress manifest differently for individuals based on their unique experiences.
 As a result, members of marginalized racial groups will have their own nuanced experience of racial trauma.
 However, research indicates that negative or dangerous racial experiences can lead to symptoms such as: